 Crisis, trauma, loss and relationship.

-Kay Luck BA (hons) 2.1, Post grad Dipsw, MA psychotherapy, UKCP registered psychotherapist and supervisor, fully insured, supervised for adult and child therapy, ethical practice.
+Kay Luck BA (hons) 2.1, Post grad Dipsw, MA psychotherapy, UKCP registered psychotherapist and supervisor, fully insured, accredited by UKCP to work with children and adults, supervised for adult and child therapy, ethical practice.
 Full DBS check, safeguarding children level three training.
-Member of European Society for Trauma and Dissociation and Positive Outcomes for Dissociative Survivors.
+Member of European Society for Trauma and Dissociation.

 My name is Kay, thank you for looking at my site.
+I have thirty years of experience in helping people through stressful times and emotional health difficulties.
 I have specialist mental health knowledge and therapeutic skills gained through extensive NHS experience.
-Recent work with charities includes counselling women and girls in the field of rape crisis and childhood sexual abuse, and a child and family counselling trust.
+Recent work as a consultant psychotherapist includes counselling women and girls in the field of rape crisis and childhood sexual abuse, social services, and the NHS.

-I work with adults, young people, parents and infants and couples on a short to medium term of six to twelve sessions, or an open ended basis with the aim of enabling you to deepen self-awareness, to overcome difficulties and resolve habitual patterns that may no longer serve you in well-being and relationship.
+I work with adults, children, parents and infants on a short to medium term of six to twelve sessions, or a long term basis with the aim of enabling you to deepen self-awareness, to overcome difficulties and resolve habitual patterns that may no longer serve you in well-being and relationship.
 You will be met with warmth, respect and interest in whatever it is that is troubling you.

-Having worked at a senior level in a maximum secure psychiatric hospital, community mental health teams, child and adolescent mental health services, and more recently a rape crisis charity I have experience in working with significant psychological and emotional difficulty.
-Areas of special interest include post-natal and ante-natal depression, attachment issues, trans generational trauma, post traumatic stress disorder, dissociative identity issues, bereavement where there has been an unexpected death or homicide, and survivors of childhood sexual abuse.
+Having worked at a senior level in a maximum secure psychiatric hospital, community mental health teams, and more recently a rape crisis charity I have experience in working with significant psychological and emotional difficulty.
+Areas of special interest include complex trauma and dissociative disorders, post-natal and ante-natal depression, attachment issues, trans-generational trauma, bereavement where there has been an unexpected death or homicide, and survivors of childhood sexual abuse.
 People who are experiencing severe and enduring mental health problems, and people in crisis are welcome.
 I am familiar with the Mental Health Act and it's application.
-I am a training supervisor for the Karuna Institute, a UKCP training college in Devon, UK.
+I am a training supervisor for the Karuna Institute, a UKCP Humanistic and Integrative training college in Devon, UK.